saralein/saralein.github.io/_posts/2018-02-27-metaspace.md

 As mentioned a few times above, PermGen no longer exists as of JDK 8.
 It has instead been replaced by metaspace.
 How is it different than PermGen?
 Unlike PermGen, metaspace is does not reside in the Java heap.
 Metaspace is instead allocated from native memory.
 What does this mean?
 The max space available for metadata is now the total available system memory.
 Metaspace by default now auto-increases size up to the amount allowed by the underlying operating system.
 (Remember that in contrast, PermGen always has a fixed maximum size specified by JVM parameters.)

-Similar to heap information above, you can checkout metaspace specifications on Unix/Linux using the folllowing:
+Similar to heap information above, you can checkout metaspace specifications on Unix/Linux using the following:

 java -XX:+PrintFlagsFinal -version | grep Metaspace